The CBS And Viacom Merger: Is This The Studios’ Solution For The Perceived Netflix Threat?

 Things on the Star Trek movie front haven’t been too promising before this deal.
-The last movie, Star Trek Beyond saw less than stellar critical response.
+The last Star Trek movies saw low box office returns and less than stellar critical response.
 A sequel attempted to bring back Chris Hemsworth to share screen space with his reel life son Chris Pine’s character.
 Those plans quickly derailed due to negotiations breaking down.

 Then there’s also the Star Trek movie that Quentin Tarantino wants to write and / or direct.
 However, no actual confirmation has come on any of these developments.
 Which in hindsight now, is not surprising given that everyone must have been waiting for the merger to finalize before moving ahead with any new Star Trek films.